 Press releases can give your cause instant exposure to the media, increase the effectiveness of your marketing plans and drive traffic to your website.
 Pressat is a commercial press agency, but it allows charities to send out press releases for free.
 Simply sign up with them and submit your press release to be distributed.

 Media Trust is a communications charity that works with the media and communication industry to help other charities.
 They connect industry professionals with charities around specific projects through skills-based volunteering.
-They also provide media and communication training courses for charities.
-In addition with capacity building programmes for marginalised communities and empowering young people from diverse backgrounds to work in media.
+They also offer capacity building programmes for marginalised communities and empowering young people from diverse backgrounds to work in media.

 CAST works with non-profits when it comes to anything digital.
 They support you in building your organisation’s digital capacity.
 Their 12 week Fuse programme helps charities to develop digital products or services to take to pilot.
 They also help charities develop their own digital solutions through their Design Hop workshops.
 CAST also offers training on how to learn more about your audience; testing ideas to end-to-end service plans, and uncovering financial value and sustainability of your digital services.